isomorfeus/isomorfeus-react/ruby/docs/installation.md

 global.Route = Route;
 global.Switch = Switch;
 ```

-for the optional MaterialUI support:
+For the optional MaterialUI support:
 ```javascript
 import * as Mui from '@material-ui/core'
 import * as MuiStyles from '@material-ui/styles'